fhem/UnitTest/install.md

 Now you have a placeholder for defining your code.
 Open the DEF from this device an put any perl code inside the {} brackets.

 Note: the Name dummyDuino must be the name of a existing definition you want to run tests on.
-If you startet fhem with the provided minimal `fhem-unittest.cfg`, then this Device of type SIGNALduino named dummyDuino.
+If you startet fhem with the provided minimal `fhem-ut.cfg`, then there is no Device of type SIGNALduino named dummyDuino.
+You can also use the Device WEB or global.

 In your testcode you can run any perl command.